Geolm/onedraw/README.md

 * **Baked font** – ready-to-use text rendering (custom fonts are planned).
 * **Wide shape support** – box, blurred box, rectangle, oriented box/rectangle, triangle, triangle ring, disc, circle, ellipse, arc, sector, textured quad, oriented textured quad.
 * **Shape operations** – shapes can be grouped (boolean add), and [smooth minimum](https://iquilezles.org/articles/smin/) is supported for more organic shapes.
+* **C99 API** – although the renderer is implemented in C++ using MetalCPP, the public interface is fully C99, so it can be used in C projects.
+All examples are written in C.

 ### Integration
 1. Copy all files from the `/lib` folder.